apettinen/go-munkimanifest/README.md

 ## Usage

 To use this program, you need to build it via `go build munkimanifest.go`.
+To build for another architecture, set `GOOS` and `GOARCH` appropriately.
+For example, to build for Linux, run `GOOS=linux GOARCH=amd64 go build -o munkimanifest munkimanifest.go`.

 To actual usage instructions, see `munkimanifest -h`